-Of course if you don’t happen to have a tub of vintage bobs and bits on hand, it’s ok.
+UPDATE: Sold out!
+Of course, if you don’t happen to have a tub of vintage bobs and bits on hand, it’s ok.
 I’ve added a few velvet bookmarks to my Etsy shop.
 They make a lovely stocking stuffer.

 Come back tomorrow for tutorial #3.